Wie is de Mol? (Dutch TV series) season 22: Episode 1 - De Tijd zal het Leren

 Prior to the execution, each candidate has one minute to present a speech to the public as to why they are not the Mole.
 The speeches would be given during a livestream event to the Dutch viewing public – which occurred live on 29 August 2021 – on the show's website.
 The viewers then had to vote for the candidate they thought was the Mole.
-The candidate who receives the most votes would be deemed the "most suspicious" while the candidate who receives the least votes would be deemed "least suspicious".
+The candidate who receives the most votes would be deemed the "most suspicious" while the candidate who receives the fewest votes would be deemed "least suspicious".
 The least suspicious candidate would receive an exemption for themselves and the ability to award a second candidate an exemption.
 If the Mole is voted as the "least suspicious", or given the second exemption by the least suspicious candidate, the group will lose €5,000 from the pot in the finale.
 If the "most suspicious" candidate makes it to the finale and revealed as the Mole, the group earns €5,000 for the pot.

 Arno received the most votes and was deemed the "most suspicious" candidate.
 Glen received the fewest votes and was deemed the "least suspicious" candidate; he was awarded an exemption for himself and granted the second exemption to Everon.